Sarracenia (Pitcher Plant or Trumpet Pitcher)

 With warm temperatures, excellent light levels and ample water these plants grow really fast.
 Several new leaves / pitchers forming each week is not unheard of.

 There are many varieties and hybrids which all have different growing traits.
 In general, your plant will be classed as either a tall or short growing variety.
-Most shop or store brought Pitcher Plants will be the short fairly compact growing variety and they'll unlikely to reach more than 25cm / 10 inches.
+Most shop or store-bought Pitcher Plants will be the short fairly compact growing variety and they'll unlikely to reach more than 25cm / 10 inches.
 The tall varieties grow considerably higher, up to 100cm / 3.5 ft although they normally need full outdoor exposure and for that reason tend not to make good houseplants.

 Given a Winter Rest (see below) come Spring the plant will come back to life and shortly after "waking up", it will often produce some interesting complex looking flowers that rise high above the plant and last for a few weeks.